Middle School: KEYs to Empowering Youth Program

 3) A chance to engage in a variety of hands-on engineering activities (samples below)

 4) Closing Ceremony: Includes an interactive review of the day's activities and recognition for participation (Parents/guardians are strongly encouraged to attend).

 University of Maryland, College Park

-There is a $20 registration fee which includes the cost of lunch and activity supplies.
-Please do not include the registration fee at the time of application.
+There is a $20 registration fee to cover the cost of a pizza lunch and activity supplies

 Registration for KEYs is on a first come, first serve basis.
-Space in the program is limited.
+Space in the program is limited, so please be aware that successful submission of the application does not guarantee your girl a spot in the program.
+WIE will not accept participants after the application window is closed if they are not already on the waiting list, nor will WIE accept registrants on site the day of the event.
 Returning KEYs participants are welcome to apply but preference is given to students who have not participated in the KEYs program before.
-Please send in your completed registration form as soon as possible to secure a spot in the program.
+Please fill out the KEYs application as soon as possible to secure a spot in the program.

 Office: 1131 Glenn L. Martin Hall